open-component-model/ocm-k8s-toolkit/docs/adr/Replication-ADR.md

 Decision driver: How do we know, if the state of the component in the target repository fits the current transfer options?

-Option 2: Check the history (status)
+Option 2: Check the history (status) and compare it with the desired state in the Spec.

 Option 3: Never check for desired state.
 Trigger the replication with every call to reconciler.
 Have no interval or large enough interval?